HackYourFuture/post-grad-ed/Week1/README.md

 - Complete the assignment before **this FRIDAY 23.59 CET**.
 In the meanwhile you can already start thinking about features you'd like to add
 - Discuss with your classmate whenever you're stuck

 One tip before you start: imagine doing this for a real company.
 Because that's the only way you'll train yourself to take it seriously.
-(And maybe it will even lead to opportunities...)
+(And maybe it will even lead to opportunities...).
+We strongly advice you to check the 'Technical Assignment Tips' document created by one of the PGP mentors: (https://github.com/riccardobevilacqua/technical-assignment-tips#technical-assignment-tips).

 ### 5. Questionnaire I